 - Set the butter and eggs at room temperature.

 - Use the correct tools to measure dry ingredients, never use a measuring cup.
 Always use these tools.

 - For a lighter batter, always cream the butter and sugar together.

 - Allow the cake to cool, just about 10 minutes, and you should be able to get the cake out of the pan easily.

-Could I Add Different Fruit Into Recipe
+Could I Add Different Fruit To Recipe

-Are you looking to add in different fruit besides blueberries?
+Are you looking to add different fruit besides blueberries?
 If so, go right ahead and reach for another type of berries, diced peaches, etc. You will find that swapping out the fruit will work nicely.
 Just swap the fruit with the same amount of fresh fruit you are using.

-Or if you wanted you could do a mix of berries.
+Or, if you wanted, you could do a mix of berries.
 Some blueberries, diced strawberries, and even raspberries.
 Play around with the flavors and see what fits you best.

 Can I Use Frozen Berries Instead of Fresh

 Fresh blueberries are always my first pick, but you can use frozen.
 The only thing about frozen berries is as soon as you pour them into your cake batter, it will leak off a bluish-purple color.
 It can alter the whole color of your bundt cake.
 The flavor will be amazing; you will see a blue tint and swirls in the batter.